-- written recommendation from a professor.
+- Written recommendation from a professor.

 Qualified candidates should have taken at least CIS115, CIS246, and CIS170, receiving an "A" or "B" in each course.
 The ideal candidate will also be able to work one to two afternoons.

-Qualified candidates should have taken at least Math114, receiving an "A" or "B" in this and any addtional courses beyond Math114.
+Qualified candidates should have taken at least Math114, receiving an "A" or "B" in this and any additional courses beyond Math114.
 The ideal candidate will be able to work at least two days for 4-5 hours.
 Availability on Saturday is especially desirable.

 If you are interested in becoming a tutor, and would like more information, please stop by the Academic Success Center, and talk with LaTonya Hughes.